Buccal Fat Pad Removal

 Removal of buccal fat pads can slim the cheeks and contour the face.
 This can help achieve a more chiseled and sculpted look, by revealing the shape of the natural cheek bones.

-Buccal fat pad removal by Sam Naficy, MD
+Buccal fat pad removal by Sam Naficy, MD. * Individual results may vary.

 The removed buccal fat can also be re-injected into the face to further improve and enhance facial contour.
 For example, buccal fat can be re-injected into the lips or into the malar (cheek bone) region of the face.

-Buccal fat pad removal and re-injection to upper cheeks by Sam Naficy, MD
+Buccal fat pad removal and re-injection to upper cheeks by Sam Naficy, MD. * Individual results may vary.

 Buccal Fat Removal Photo Gallery